Feudal Graph Reinforcement Learning: Related Works

 \section{Related Works}

-Several RL methods rely on relational representations. \citet{zambaldi2018deep} embed relational inductive biases into a model-free deep RL architecture by exploiting the attention mechanism. \citet{sanchez2018graph} use GNNs to predict the dynamics of simulated physical systems and show applications of such models in the context of model-based RL.
-Other works implement GNNs in place of standard, fully-connected, feed-forward networks to learn policies and value functions for specific structured tasks, such as physical construction~\cite{hamrickrelational, bapst2019structured}.
-Moreover, they have been exploited also in the context of multi-agent systems~\cite{JiangDHL20} and robotic tasks such as robot assembly discovery (RAD;~\cite{funk2022learn2assemble,funk2022graph}). \citet{ha2022collective} provide an overview of deep learning systems based on the idea of collective intelligence, i.e., systems where the desired behavior emerges from the interactions of many simple (often identical) units.
+Several \gls{rl} methods rely on relational representations. \cite{zambaldi2018deep} embed relational inductive biases into a model-free deep \gls{rl} architecture by exploiting the attention mechanism. \cite{sanchez2018graph} use \glspl{gnn} to predict the dynamics of simulated physical systems and show applications of such models in the context of model-based \gls{rl}.
+Other works adopt \glspl{gnn} in place of standard, fully-connected, feed-forward networks to learn policies and value functions for specific structured tasks, such as physical construction~\citep{hamrick2018relational, bapst2019structured}.
+Moreover, \glspl{gnn} have been exploited also in the context of multi-agent systems~\citep{JiangDHL20} and robotics~\citep{funk2022learn2assemble,funk2022graph}. \cite{ha2022collective} provide an overview of deep learning systems based on the idea of collective intelligence, i.e., systems where the desired behavior emerges from the interactions of many simple (often identical) units.